 Overview

 Dr. Abdalla received her Medical Degree and Masters in Public Health from Yale School of Medicine and Yale School of Public Health.
 She was an Intern, Resident, and Chief Resident at Brigham and Women's Hospital in Boston.
-She completed her training as a cardiology Fellow and Chief Fellow at Columbia University Medical Center.
+She completed her training as a cardiology Fellow and Chief Fellow at Columbia University Irving Medical Center.
+She is board certified in internal medicine, cardiology, and echocardiography.
+She is a Fellow of the American Heart Association, the American College of Cardiology, and the Academy of Behavioral Medicine Research.

 Areas of Expertise / Conditions Treated